sohumgupta/sohumgupta.github.io/src/FIXTHESE.md

 # general
 - make text paragraphs justified?
+- image loading times!!!
+[USE SOME IMAGE LIBRARY???]

+## nav
+- remove bio link
+- maybe remove italics or right-facing movement on hover?

+## photo page
+- show all the photo places in nav bar when you're on the photo page

 ## about page
 - make social media links more pronounced?

+## writing page
+- definitely work on the categories lol
+- put dates on different line?
+- too visually dense
+- icons?

+## resume
+- make it a separate page w embedded preview?

 # phone

+## nav
+- make the box shadow a lot softer/generally nicer lol
+- hamburger menu is close to left margin

 ## home page
+- Add something else on the home screen??? like more text or something??
 - On the home page, the menu hamburger icon is really small.
 - Also, on my phone, the bottom part (where the gesture bar is) stays white.